 The budget contains two types of labor that are compiled separately, since they have different costs.
 There are 0.1 machine hours of time required for each product manufactured, which costs the company $25 per hour.
 Additionally, there are 0.05 other hours of time required for each product manufactured, which costs the company $15 per hour.
 The table shows the hours required for each labor category by quarter, as well as the cost of each type of labor.

 It is not customary to include a cash requirements calculation as part of the direct labor budget.
 Instead, the cash requirements are calculated for all of the revenues and expenditures of a business as a whole, and are then summarized on a separate page of the budget.

-You may find that it is too time-consuming to create a labor budget in detail when there are a multitude of labor classifications, since it is extremely difficult to match the budgeted pay levels to real world staffing.
+You may find that it is too time-consuming to create a labor budget in detail when there are many labor classifications, since it is extremely difficult to match the budgeted pay levels to real world staffing.
 Instead, ongoing turnover in all of the pay classifications will inevitably result in mismatches between what the budget says the company should be paying and what it is actually paying for labor.

 Another issue is that direct labor may be an essentially fixed cost within a broad range of production volumes, in which case a detailed rollup of the cost will not necessarily generate better information.
 If so, it may be sufficient to estimate the direct labor cost based on historical results, and adjusted for expected changes in labor rates.